sodadata/docs/_release-notes/custom-attributes.md

 ---
-name: "Custom attributes and filtering"
+name: "Attributes and filtering"
 date: 2022-02-08
 products:
   - soda-cloud
 ---

-Organize great quantities of dataset in your Soda Cloud account using [custom attributes and tags]({% link soda-cloud/organize-datasets.md %}).
+Organize great quantities of dataset in your Soda Cloud account using [attributes and tags]({% link soda-cloud/organize-datasets.md %}).
 Coupled with the new feature that enables you to apply filters to the Datasets dashboard, you can more easily access the data quality information you're looking for.